Cognigy/Documentation/docs/ai/empower/nlu/intents/intent-analyzer.md

 # Intent Analyzer

-Writing a quality set of example sentences is key to building intelligent virtual agents.
+Writing a quality set of example sentences is key to building intelligent AI Agents.
 Cognigy.AI includes an in-tool evaluation feature that provides creators with immediate feedback on the quality of each example sentence and intent as it fits into the current version of their unique NLU training model.

 <figure>
   <img class="image-center" src="../../../../../_assets/ai/empower/nlu/nlu-scoring.jpg" width="100%" />